betkh/AzureDataEngineering-CrimeInchicago/SupplementaryInfo/CourseInstructions/IngestionAssignmentReadMe.md

 ## Data ingestion
 The minimum requirement for the project is that you programmatically access your data and upload it to the cloud.
 This can be done using your local computer as was done in the ingestion assigmment.
 The general idea is that you should be able to refresh your dataset by simply re-running your local script.

 Data cleaning and transformation is not a priority for this phase as having the data in raw form is a good practice.
 That said, doing basic transformations to get the data into an appropriate structure for the next step makes sense.
 For example, converting JSON data to CSV after an API call is reasonable in this phase.
+If you are web scraping, converting the data to a Pandas dataframe and doing basic data conversion is also appropriate.

 To complete this section using your local computer, add code to DataSet1.py and DataSet2.py in src\ingestion for your datasets.
 The last step in each of these code files should be an upload to ADLS.
 As part of the Ingestion phase, you should create a new storage account with a folder layout that is appropriate for your project.